★ CALL FOR CHOIRS ★

 Spring 2018 – radio performance of “Inventions and Machines” in Australia.

 October 26-28, 2017 – Appearance and presentation at Music Conference Alberta as one of the composers commissioned by ARMTA in celebration of Canada’s 150th anniversary.
-Premier performance of “Donkey Riding.“
+Premiere performance of “Donkey Riding.“

 August 2017 – “Donkey Riding” published by Palliser Music.

-July 2017 – Received Canada Council travel grant for the world premier of “The Helios Triptych” in May 2017.
+July 2017 – Received Canada Council travel grant for the world premiere of “The Helios Triptych” in May 2017.

 July 2017 – Prepared “The Canadian Seasons” song cycle for publication.

-May 13, 2017 – World Premier of “She’s Like the Swallow,” performed by London Pro Musica in London, Ontario.
+May 13, 2017 – World Premiere of “She’s Like the Swallow,” performed by London Pro Musica in London, Ontario.

-May 5, 2017 – World Premier of “The Helios Triptych,” performed by the Vancouver Chamber Choir in Vancouver.
+May 5, 2017 – World Premiere of “The Helios Triptych,” performed by the Vancouver Chamber Choir in Vancouver.

 April 2017 – Recording session of “Childhood Memories” by Han Ding in Calgary.